 Influences of depth, latitude and longitude on SO deep-sea isopod and bivalve species richness are previously described for 21 stations by Brandt et al. (2005a, 2009; Ellingsen et al., 2007).
 Numbers of isopod species at the ANDEEP I-III stations (i.e., the 40 stations used in this study) confirmed a weak relationship with depth and were characterized by an unimodal peak at 3000-4000 m (Brandt et al., 2012).
 Brandt et al. (2009) reported SO isopod species richness to be highest around 3000 m with 241 species, and with 146–241 species between 3000 and 4000 m.
 This high species richness at bathyal and upper abyssal depths lies at depths where the seafloor area is largest (Griffiths et al., 2014) increasing niche availability in terms of space and possibly selecting for dietary specializations (Würzberg et al., 2011 a, b).
 Geomorphology is most variable at bathyal slope stations (De Broyer et al., 2014 and references therein) possibly providing a wealth of ecological niches as well as a higher potential for deposition of organic matter and thereby enhancing species richness.
 At bathyal depths Munnopsidae is the most speciose isopod family followed by Desmosomatidae, Haploniscidae, Ischnomesidae, Antarcturidae, and Serolidae.
 At the deepest stations in the South Shetland and South Sandwich Trenches only epibenthic and suprabenthic isopods occurred being dominated by Munnopsidae, while only one inbenthic bivalve species is reported.
 This could be explained by the limited amount of organic matter reaching lower abyssal and hadal depths (Jamieson, 2015), where inbenthic filter feeders might suffer from starvation, whereas munnopsid isopods might actively search for their preferred food sources.
 While our study shows no relationship of bivalves to depth, Brandt et al. (2009) reported highest numbers of species (80) on the shelf and upper slope to about 1200 m with the most frequent families Yoldiidae, Thyasiridae, Cuspidariidae, and Limidae.
 Despite the paucity of SO deep-sea samples, we may hypothesize that environmental setting (such as topography, geomorphology, water-mass and sediment characteristics, input of particulate organic carbon (POC)) as well as evolutionary factors (e.g. glaciological history) drive slope distinctness and eurybathy (Brey et al., 1996).
 These factors have shaped the evolution of the SO slope faunas and might have led to the pattern of distribution and assemblages described herein.

 At the shallower stations < 2000 m most characteristic isopods explaining similarity occurr inbenthically (Leptanthura glacialis), epibenthically (Austroniscus sp.
 6) or were able to swim (Disconectes sp.
 2) and the inbenthic bivalve species (Yoldiella valettei).
 At intermediate depths (2000-4000 m) only munnopsid species characterized the similarity of Isopoda (Eurycope “complanata” Bonnier, 1896, Eurycope sp.
 3, Ilyarachna antarctica Vanhöffen, 1914, Munneurycope cf. nodifrons, Storthyngurella triplispinosa (Menzies, 1962), and Betamorpha fusiformis (Barnard, 1920).
 At this depth band the bivalve species Axinulus sp.
 1 and Vesicomya sp. were most characteristic.
-At the deepest stations > 4000 m, only Isopoda contributed to Sørensen similarity, the munnopsid isopods Betamorpha fusiformis and Dubinectes nodosus (Menzies, 1962) besides the epibenthic desmosomatid species Disparella maiuscula Kaiser & Brix, 2005.
+At the deepest and most isolated stations > 4000 m (South Sandwich and South Shetland trenches), only Isopoda contributed to Sørensen similarity, the munnopsid isopods Betamorpha fusiformis and Dubinectes nodosus (Menzies, 1962) besides the epibenthic desmosomatid species Disparella maiuscula Kaiser & Brix, 2005.
 The presence of cryptic species within some widely distributed isopod species which cannot be discerned morphologically (e.g. Raupach and Wägele, 2006, Raupach et al., 2007; Brökeland and Raupach, 2008), could tamper our results regarding species richness, distribution and taxonomic distinctness.